O'Brien's Bridge: Location

+The village is 13 km northeast of Limerick city.
+Facing it, on the other side of the river, at the eastern end of the bridge, is the County Limerick village of Montpelier.
+The two villages are treated as one urban area, O'Briensbridge-Montpelier, for census purposes.

 The parish of O'Briensbridge, which includes the village of O'Brien's Bridge, is in the barony of Tulla Lower.

-It was formerly part of the parish of Killaloe.
+(The village was formerly part of the parish of Killaloe.)
 It is 9.66 by 5.23 km and covers 4624 ha, including a detached district 4.8 by 3.2 km to the southwest.
 The parish is bounded on the east by the River Shannon.
-The narrow northern section in mountainous, rising to 527 m, and the western part of the parish is also upland.
+The narrow northern section is mountainous, rising to 527 m, and the western part of the parish is also upland.
 There were two castles in the parish.
-The one at the village of O’Brien’s Bridge was inhabited by Murtagh O’Brien, Baron of Inchiquin, in 1580.
+The one at the village of O'Brien's Bridge was inhabited by Murtagh O'Brien, Baron of Inchiquin, in 1580.
 It is now entirely gone.
 The other, Aherinagh, was still reasonably well preserved at the end of the 19th century.
-In 1580 it belonged to Donogh, son of Conor MacNamara.
+In 1580, it belonged to Donogh, son of Conor MacNamara.

 History

 The first bridge across the river here was built in 1506 by Turlough O'Brien, first Earl of Thomond and his brother, the Bishop of Killaloe.

-This first bridge was made of wood, and was burned in 1510 by Gearóid Mór FitzGerald, 8th Earl of Kildare.
+This first bridge was made of wood and was burned in 1510 by Gearóid Mór FitzGerald, 8th Earl of Kildare.
 The O'Briens rebuilt the bridge, this time erecting two castles, each with walls 12 ft thick, one on each side of the river.
-The castles stood in the water close to shore, and were connected by a 7-arch wooden bridge that rose to 15 ft above the water.
+The castles stood in the water close to the shore and were connected by a 7-arch wooden bridge that rose to 15 ft above the water.
 This bridge was destroyed in 1537 by Leonard Grey, the Lord Deputy of Ireland under King Henry VIII of England, after an extended battle against the O'Briens, who had rebelled.
 A 12-arch stone bridge was built next.
 It was replaced around 1750, partially replaced in 1842, and modified to include a navigation arch in the 1920s.

-At the eastern end of today's 12-arch bridge lies the village of Montpelier in County Limerick.

 The ancient river-crossing here is believed to be identical with Áth Caille (meaning "Ford of the Wood"): one of the three fords mentioned in the Triads of Ireland, the others being Áth Clíath (Dublin) and Áth Lúain (Athlone).